jrandj/java-11/README.md

 	}
 	```

 1. A **service provider** is the implementation of a service provider interface.
-Note that the provides directive is used instead of the export directive as we don't want callers referring to the service provider interface directly.
-An example is shown below:
+The service provider requires the service provider interface, and also provides an implementation of the behaviour specified in the service provider interface.
+Note that the export directive is not used as we don't want consumers referring to the service provider directly.
+For the tours application this is shown below:
 	```java
 	// TourImpl.java
 	package zoo.tours.agency;

 	import zoo.tours.api.*;